-We talked to Jesús Bosch Ayguadé of Starloop Studios about one-stop studio for game development outsourcing and here is what he said about it.
+Jesús Bosch Ayguadé of Starloop Studios tells us about a one-stop studio for game development outsourcing.

 First of all, how are you and your family doing in these COVID-19 times?